The Main Difference between Metrics and KPIs | Infographic

 Yes.
 When one of your KPIs goes haywire, you need to be able to look at other metrics to properly diagnose the problem.

-In the example above, let’s say your monthly inbound lead numbers (the KPI being tracked) takes a nosedive.
-While the KPI tells you there’s a problem, your other metrics will help you to understand what happened.
-It could be broken links on your website or a CRM error that blocked leads from pushing to your CRM.
-If you’re tracking these metrics i.e. site traffic & conversions, CRM data etc., you’ll be able to identify the root cause.
+In the example above, let’s say my monthly inbound lead numbers (the KPI being tracked) take a nosedive.
+While the KPI tells me there’s a problem, metrics will help me understand what happened.
+It could be a drop in SEO rankings, a drop in website conversions, a decrease in search traffic etc. If I’m tracking these metrics, I’ll be able to identify the root cause.

 Displaying metrics and KPIs on Digital Signage

-Dragging data from 10+ business apps and tools into an Excel spreadsheet wastes time, creates reports that are hard to read and understand and they are pretty ugly.
-Plus, these report have to be created on a regular basis.
+Dragging data from 10+ business apps and tools into an Excel spreadsheet is time intensive and you may end up with inaccurate reports that are not easy to look at.
+Plus, these reports have to be created on a regular basis.

-A business intelligence dashboard brings metrics to life with beautiful visualizations.
-The visualizations and infographics ofKPIs can be be automatically displayed on digital signage screens.
-With data at your team’s fingertips and always on their mind, their efforts will align to the goals that matter most.
+With data at your team’s fingertips and always on their mind, their efforts will align with the goals that matter most.

 Share this Infographic on your Site